diiq/unjustifiable/README.md

 naively cram as much as they can on each line, but this leaves "loose" lines of text, with great gaping holes.

-For hundreds of years, well justified text was considered masterful and beautiful; only in the era of the browser have designers turned their back on it -- and with good reason.
+For hundreds of years, well-justified text was considered masterful and beautiful; only in the era of the browser have designers turned their back on it -- and with good reason.
 On a browser, justified text is ugly.